core-wg/senml-spec/draft-ietf-core-senml.md

 (such as a 1-wire address) that is assigned to the device.
 Some of the examples in this draft use the device URN type as specified in
 {{I-D.arkko-core-dev-urn}}.
 UUIDs {{RFC4122}} are another way to generate a unique name.
-Note that long-term stable unique identifiers are problematic for privacy reasons and should be used with care or avoided as described in {{RFC7721}}.
+See {{sec-privacy}} for privacy considerations that apply to the use of long-term stable unique identifiers.

 The resulting concatenated name MUST consist only of characters out of the set "A" to "Z", "a" to "z", "0" to "9", "-", ":", ".", "/", or "_" and